 If you can’t go through the stress or learning curve of creating a scraper, you can easily opt for a managed data service.
 All you need to do is to give the web scraping service provider the websites you want to scrape, and they will deliver all the data you need.
 That is, you don’t have to spend any time learning the ropes of software.

 Many web scraping tools, such as the ones we talked about above, except Scraper, offer web scraping services.
-The cost for data service depends hugly on the specific data requirements.
+The cost of data service depends highly on the specific data requirements.
 You would have to contact the web scraping service provider to get a quote for it.
 Usually, the pricing starts from $399.

 If you plan to scrape a large amount of data frequently, the website you are scraping from might block you from scraping after some time.
 In that case, you would need to make sure that your web scraping tool has IP rotation to avoid getting banned or your web scraping team has the ability to resolve anti-scraping problems.

-If you want to do it yourself, make sure you use a web scraping tool that’s capable of handling a wide array of websites, one that you can manage all the crawlers at once, and integrate to different systems for data transfer.
-Alternatively, you can hire a team or freelancer to help you take care of the entire project and save your time.
+If you want to do it yourself, make sure you use a web scraping tool that’s capable of handling a wide array of websites, one that you can manage all the crawlers at once, and integrate into different systems for data transfer.
+Alternatively, you can hire a team or freelancer to help you take care of the entire project and save you time.

 Besides the scraping frequency and the number of scraping sites, you should also pay attention to the data quality, including the data coverage and data accuracy.
-You'd need to ensure the approach you choose could scrape without missing important data or misplacing the data.
+You would need to confirm that the scraping method you select could do so without losing or missing any crucial data.
 In some cases, you may need the data to be cleaned for data analysis.
-You better state clearly about your data requirement before paying for any services.
-And always ask for sample data to make sure the data results can meet your requirements.
+You better state clearly your data requirement before paying for any services.
+Always ask for sample data to make sure the data results can meet your requirements.

 Now that you know how much web scraping costs, it’s time to take a further step to get the tool or service that suits your budget and meets your needs.
-If you are just starting to explore, you are very welcome to check out Octoparse which is a great no-code option for getting web data at scale.
+If you are just starting to explore, you are very welcome to check out the Octoparse video and learn about getting web data at scale.
 Give Octoparse a try to unlock the world of data!